 Mississippi Roast slow cooker recipe.
 Easy throw it all in and let it cook to the most tender bites of protein you’ll love with mashed taters.
+Like our pepperoncini chicken recipe but with beef this time!

 This is a guest post and also on our list of cheap easy Crockpot recipes too since it’s under $20 for all the ingredients!!
 That is a win for us, and many times there are leftovers for lunch the next day.
 You can’t meat that.